Make beautiful DIY Paper Lanterns for easy, budget friendly home decor.

 Now it’s time to make the top.
 Start by folding the square base and glueing it together at the tab.

 Quickly place a bead of glue on the bottom of the top box and secure it to the top of the pyramid.
 If you notice any of the glue dried before you were able to secure it, add some more glue on the inside of the box.
 The excess glue will be hidden and the top will be secure.

 Now shape the very top piece.
 There are a couple different shapes but they are easy to fold and secure with glue at the tab.
 Again working quickly, add a bead of glue around the top of the top box and secure the top piece.

 Now that they are all assembled, the next tip comes into play.
 Did you know you can spray paint paper?
 It adds a nice coating to it to really make it look like metal or plastic!
 I love all the metal finishes they have now, but by far my favorite is the hammered metal finishes.
 They add a lot of depth and texture to the lanterns.

-And for the final tip, use plexiglass on the inside of these DIY paper lanterns for a slightly opaque window.
+And finally, use plexiglass or clear plastic craft sheets on the inside of these DIY paper lanterns for a slightly opaque window.
 It also adds some nice weight to the paper lanterns so they will not move.

-Using the hot glue, secure the plexiglass to the inside of the lantern on all four sides.
+Using the hot glue, secure the plexiglass or clear plastic to the inside of the lantern on all four sides.
 Now you are all done.
 Time to use your new DIY paper lanterns as the perfect decor.